Choosing a care home

 Most people will be expected to pay something towards the costs of their accommodation and personal care.

 Being part of a couple can affect your eligibility for financial help owing to your joint savings.
+Age UK has more information on paying for care in a care home if you have a partner.

 Living in a care home